- Our Work

 Access to safe water, sanitation and hygiene is very low in Ethiopia: in 2011, only 49 percent of the population had access to safe water and 21 percent of the population had access to improved sanitation facilities.
 Inadequate access to safe water and sanitation services and poor hygiene practices negatively impact health and nutrition; diarrheal disease is one of the leading causes of under-five mortality in Ethiopia.

 Agricultural activity is by far the largest consumer of water in Ethiopia.
 An estimated 93 percent of all water withdrawals in the country (surface water and groundwater) are for agricultural use, much higher than the global average of 70 percent.
 However, water withdrawn for agriculture represents only an estimated four percent of the overall country’s available renewable water resources.
 While Ethiopia has relatively abundant water resources, it is considered ‘water stressed’ due to rapid population growth over the last decade.
-Estimates of renewable annual groundwater per year range from 13.5-28 billion m³, of which only about 2.6 billion m³ are currently exploitable.
+Estimates of renewable annual groundwater per year range from 13.5 to 28 billion m³, of which only about 2.6 billion m³ are currently exploitable.
 Natural variability in rainfall patterns and distribution, punctuated by extreme climatic events, has thrust many regions of the country into conditions of extreme water scarcity, degraded water quality and chronic food insecurity.
 At the other extreme, flooding is a significant problem in some parts of Ethiopia.
 Compounding the unpredictable nature of the country’s rainfall is the shortage of existing water related infrastructure.

 The Government of Ethiopia aims to increase access to safe water supply and basic sanitation in rural and urban areas and to invest more resources into water related infrastructure.
-For example, under the recently launched One WASH National Program, the Government of Ethiopia aims to increase access to safe water supply to 98 percent for rural areas and 100 percent for urban areas and to provide all Ethiopians with access to basic sanitation.
+For example, under the One WASH National Program, the Government of Ethiopia aims to increase access to safe water supply to 98 percent for rural areas and 100 percent for urban areas and to provide all Ethiopians with access to basic sanitation.
 USAID supports the Government of Ethiopia’s efforts by incorporating water, sanitation and hygiene activities into its health, education, agriculture and food security, humanitarian assistance and democracy and governance programs.

 Integrated Family Health Program (IFHP): Support the Government of Ethiopia’s Health Extension Program, including promotion of point of use water treatment, clean water storage, construction and use of ventilated improved pit latrines, hand washing, and water, sanitation, and hygiene (WASH) in schools.